OpenNebula/docs/source/installation_and_configuration/large-scale_deployment/scalability.rst

 Be sure to review the :ref:`recommended maintenance procedures <mysql_maintenance>` for the MySQL database backend.

-Sunstone Tuning
+FireEdge Tuning
 ---------------------------

-Please refer to the guide on :ref:`Configuring Sunstone for Large Deployments <suns_advance>`.
+Please refer to the guide on :ref:`Configuring FireEdge for Large Deployments <fireedge_advance>`.

 .. |scala| image:: /images/one_scalability.jpg